 Cochrane Ranche Cairn

-With the permission of the Town of Cochrane and the Alberta Government, we have built a cairn commemorating 4 enterprises that operated on or near the Ranche site after the British American Ranch was sold.
-The plaques commemorate the following: “Collins Brickyard”, Beynon-Davies Dairy Farm”, “Cochrane Creamery” and “Duncan Shelley Stone Quarry”.
+With the permission of the Town of Cochrane and the Alberta Government, we have built a cairn commemorating 5 enterprises that operated on or near the Ranche site after the British American Ranch was sold.
+The plaques commemorate the following: “Collins Brickyard”, Beynon-Davies Dairy Farm”, “Cochrane Creamery”, “Duncan Shelley Stone Quarry” and “Gilbert Ranches”.
 The unveiling took place May 11th, 2013.